codecrafters-io/build-your-own-redis/stage_descriptions/aof-01-uj3.md

 ### AOF Persistence in Redis

-AOF (Append Only File) is one of Redis's persistence strategies.
-When enabled, the server logs every write command to a file.
-If the server restarts or crashes, it replays the file to rebuild its in-memory state.
+Redis keeps all its data in memory, which makes it fast but vulnerable.
+If the server crashes, everything is gone.
+AOF (Append Only File) is one way to solve this.
+When enabled, the server logs every write command to a file, and on restart, it replays the file to rebuild its state.

-AOF behavior is controlled by several configuration options.
-In this stage, you'll set up their default values so they can be retrieved with `CONFIG GET`.
+The AOF behavior is controlled by several configuration options.
+For this stage, you'll set up their default values so they can be retrieved with `CONFIG GET`.
 You don't need to implement any actual persistence logic yet.

 Here are the options and their defaults: